Creating To Do Lists In WordPress

 Show Who Assigned the To-Do Item in Email

-Enable this option to display the user who assigned the to-do item in the email.
-This option is useful if, for example, you have multiple project managers assigning to-do items to users …
+Enable this option (‘Yes’) to display the user who assigned the to-do item in the email.
+This option is useful if, for example, you have various project managers assigning to-do items to users …

 From Field for Emails Sent to User

-Use this field to customize the “From” field when sending out email notices.
-Add the name of your company, your domain, your name, or anything you like into this field …
+This field allows you to customize the “From” field when sending out email notifications to users.
+You can enter your company name, your domain, your name, or anything you like into this field …

 From Email